-Creator and head writer of an upcoming western TV show, professional screenwriter.
+Creator and head writer of a western TV series in development.

 Copy editor of thousands of books and other written works.

-Mark is a writer, screenwriter, copy editor, songwriter, singer, and voice actor.
+Mark is the co-owner of Temple Gate Films, as well as a writer, screenwriter, copy editor, songwriter, singer, and voice actor.

 Black Belt magazine ended a 20+ year ban on fiction to print his story, The Master's Short-Lived MMA Career, which one reviewer later called "a masterpiece."

 He co-authored The Other Belfast, his father's memoir about growing up in Belfast, Northern Ireland between 1935 and 1957 before that town became known for all the wrong reasons.
 It is the story of a child's struggle to bond with a distant father, to survive the schoolyards and streets where boys emulated "hard men" role models, to understand the divisions between the Irish people, and to simply be a child in a rough and tumble world.
 From the sublime joys of love and friendship, to the terror of nighttime bombing raids by the German Luftwaffe during World War II, The Other Belfast is a journey of the spirit into a long-forgotten world as seen through the eyes of an adventurous and irrepressibly joyful child.